 Project Development Begins

 GUIDELINES & PRIZES

-Up to 4 members may participating per student team
+Up to four members may participating per team

-Any Intellectual Property is the property of developing student teams and their responsibility to protect
+Unless otherwise indicated, any Intellectual Property is the property of developing teams and their responsibility to protect

 Teams give 7-minute presentations on the proposed innovation or technology and its commercial opportunity to a panel of judges at end of event